amitoshacharya/Generative-AI-Project/Project- Medi_Asist_Chat_Bot/NOTES.md

                 + This text splitter is the recommended one for generic text.
                 + It is parameterized by a list of characters.
                 + It tries to split on them in order until the chunks are small enough.
-                + The default list is ["\n\n", "\n", " ", ""].
+                + The default list is ["nn", "n", " ", ""].
 This has the effect of trying to keep all paragraphs (and then sentences, and then words) together as long as possible, as those would generically seem to be the strongest semantically related pieces of text.
                 + Here the text split is done on the list of characters and the chunk size is measured by the number of characters.
                 + **API Reference:**
                     + RecursiveCharacterTextSplitter